-- 45. The GFANZ is a voluntary framework, and as such, undertakings are not required to be familiar with it when reporting under the ESRS, which remains the regulatory standard of the European Union.
-However, undertakings that are subject to ESRS and wish to compare its disclosure requirements across different frameworks and build knowledge on a variety of market practices may be interested in consulting the GFANZ, which offers a valuable reference point on an approach to transition planning and transition plan disclosure. - 46.
-The GFANZ framework can support the undertaking's discussions about components of transition plans and related practices.
-It is a sector-agnostic and principles-based framework that can be adopted by a wide range of financial and real economy undertakings.
-The framework drew on consolidated existing work on climate transition planning. - 47.
-The framework acts as a guide for developing and implementing transition plans.
-It intends to help firms get started and, in doing so, enhance their understanding of the key elements of transition planning.
-It offers examples of types of metrics that could be useful and guidance for when to use them.
-There is a range of external inputs to a transition plan which are also rapidly evolving, including national-level transition plans, sectoral pathways, methodologies and data, technological and scientific advances, and the wider regulatory environment. - 48.
-For financial sector firms which anticipate that the provision of transition finance will be a core part of their transition plan, the GFANZ has also published a guide to scaling transition finance.
-This sets out the different financing strategies that could be considered transition finance, their key attributes and KPIs and how firms can calculate forward-looking metrics to capture the expected impact of their financing.
-For financial institutions, the guidance and methodologies published by Net Zero Banking Alliance, UNconvened Net Zero Asset Owner Alliance, Net Zero Asset Manager Initiative and other Financial Institutions Net Zero Alliances can inform and support the undertaking's discussions about components of transition plans and related practices, in particular in relation to investments transition plans.
+- 105:45.
+The GFANZ is a voluntary framework, and as such, undertakings are not required to be familiar with it when reporting under the ESRS, which remains the regulatory standard of the European Union.
+However, undertakings that are subject to ESRS and wish to compare its disclosure requirements across different frameworks and build knowledge on a variety of market practices may be interested to consultin consulting the GFANZ, which offers a valuable reference point on an approach to transition planning and transition plan disclosure. - 106:46.
+The GFANZ framework can support the undertaking's discussions about components of transition plans and related practices. -It is a sector-agnostic and principles-based framework that can be adopted by a wide range of financial and real economy undertakings. -The framework drew on and consolidated existing work on climate transition planning. - 107:47.
+The framework acts as a guide for developing and implementing transition plans, and it.
+It intends to help firms get started and, in doing so, upskill onenhance their understanding of the key elements of transition planning.
+It offers examples of the types of metrics that could be useful, and the considerationsguidance for when usingto use them.- There is a range of external inputs to a transition plan which are also rapidly evolving, including national-level transition plans, sectoral pathways, methodologies and data, technological and scientific advances, and the wider regulatory environment.